Rauschii/slrgamification2016/README.md

 # Gamification and Learning Environments
 Protocol for a Systematic Literature Review please cite as:
+V1.3 Maria Rauschenberger, Andreas Willems, Menno Ternieden, & Jörg Thomaschewski.
+(2018, May 23).
+Gamification and Learning Environments — Protocol for the Systematic Literature Review (Version V1.3).
+Journal of Interactive Learning Research.
+Zenodo. http://doi.org/10.5281/zenodo.3257277
-Maria Rauschenberger, Andreas Willems, Menno Ternieden, & Jörg Thomaschewski.
+V1.1 Maria Rauschenberger, Andreas Willems, Menno Ternieden, & Jörg Thomaschewski.
 (2018, May 23).
 Gamification and Learning Environments — Protocol for a Systematic Literature Review (Pre-Release) (Version V1.1).
 Zenodo. http://doi.org/10.5281/zenodo.1251887

 ## This is the supplement of the paper:
 Rauschenberger, M., Willems, A. , Ternieden, M. &amp; Thomaschewski, J. (2018).
 Towards the use of gamification frameworks in learning environments.
 Jl. of Interactive Learning Research,.
 (Accepted)